Policies and Procedures

 Student complaints not addressed in the Uniform Complaint or Sexual Harassment policies and procedures outlined above, shall be addressed with the TCSJ Student Complaint Form found on the TCSJ website.

 A submitted TCSJ Student Complaint Form shall be routed to the appropriate Program Director for review and action.
 The Program Director shall attempt to resolve the complaint with the student and record outcomes and actions taken on the TCSJ Student Complaint Form.
-A copy of the TCSJ Student Complaint Form and supporting documents (if applicable) shall be submitted to the President for possible further action.
+A copy of the TCSJ Student Complaint Form and supporting documents (if applicable) may be submitted to the President for possible further action.

 PROCEDURE

-Records of student and/or faculty complaints are maintained by the Office of the President, and when appropriate, will work collaboratively with the SJCOE to oversee and follow-up on the resolution for each complaint.
+Records of student and/or faculty complaints are maintained by the Office of the President, and when appropriate, will work collaboratively with SJCOE to oversee and follow-up on the resolution for each complaint.

 POLICY

 Teachers College of San Joaquin shall be free from discrimination based on gender, race, color, religion, ancestry, national origin, ethnic group, marital or parental status, physical or mental disability, sexual orientation, or the perception of one or more characteristics.
+Teachers College of San Joaquin is part of the San Joaquin County Office of Education (SJCOE) and the policies and procedures of SJCOE are followed.
+Policies and procedures are located at:

 PROCEDURE